 Survivors of human trafficking and sexual exploitation are underserved.
 The U.S. Department of State estimates that as many as 17,500 foreign nationals are trafficked into the U.S. every year.
 Washington State is considered a “hot spot” for international human trafficking.

 Estimates are that between 100,000 and 300,000 minors are trafficked within the borders of the U.S., and about 300-500 youth are exploited each year in King County.

 While standards are in place nationally and internationally to prosecute offenders, it may be difficult on local levels to identify and find the victims.
-People are often afraid to come forward, fearing violence, deportation or repercussions to their family members, and often speak little or no English and don’t know their rights or how to find help, and have no money and no control over their living situation.
+People are often afraid to come forward, fearing violence, deportation or repercussions to their family members, and often speak little or no English and do not know their rights or how to find help, and have no money and no control over their living situation.

 Concerted work is currently underway in King County and across Washington State to identify victims and provide assistance in moving them out of vulnerable circumstances.
 The City of Seattle’s Office for Gender Based Violence receives around 600 referrals per year, primarily for commercial sexual exploitation.
 Unfortunately, advocates and funders report that once a child turns 18 years of age, many of the supports and resources available to them end.